oxidecomputer/helios/README.md

 # Oxide Helios

-Helios is a distribution of illumos intended to power the Oxide Rack.
+Helios is a distribution of illumos powering the Oxide Rack.
 The full distribution is built from several consolidations of software, driven from tools and documentation in this top-level repository.